Supervised Visitation Arizona

-The subsequent hearing was continued until August 14, 2007 and the children were returned to live with their Mother in Texas in August.
+The subsequent hearing was continued until August 14, 2007, and the children were returned to live with their Mother in Texas in August.
 The court then concluded that it would be in the children’s best interest to live with Father in Arizona and for Mother to have supervised parenting time during summer and school breaks.

-Mother filed a motion for reconsideration arguing that there was a lack of evidence and that the court failed to present findings regarding relevant factors.
+The mother filed a motion for reconsideration arguing that there was a lack of evidence and that the court failed to present findings regarding relevant factors.
 The court denied the motion without comment.
 After her motion was denied, Mother appealed the order.

-In making a custody decision, the court is required to consider the factors that are enumerated in Section 25-403(A) in regards to the best interests of the children.
+In making a custody decision, the court is required to consider the factors that are enumerated in Section 25-403(A) in regard to the best interests of the children.
 In a contested custody hearing, the court must make specific findings regarding all relevant factors and the reasons that make it in the best interests of the children (Section 25-403(B)).
 Failure to make the necessary findings equates to an abuse of discretion.

-The Arizona Court of Appeals, in reviewing the decision of the family court did not find reference to any of the ten enumerated factors required to be addressed.
+The Arizona Court of Appeals, in reviewing the decision of the family court did not find a reference to any of the ten enumerated factors required to be addressed.
 Relevant facts are noted, but no findings of fact are made regarding the applicable factors, including: